 You may come across homes in foreclosure or probate with lower pricing than comparable property—either noted as such or with an “as is” designation.

-When someone who has individually owned assets dies, their estate generally goes through probate.
-This is a legal process that requires oversight by a probate court to ensure that the deceased’s debts are paid and the remaining assets are distributed properly to heirs.
+When someone who has individually owned assets or personal property dies, their estate generally goes through probate.
+This is a legal process that requires oversight by a probate court to ensure that the deceased’s debts are paid and the remaining real property and assets are distributed properly to heirs.

 What does probate mean in real estate, and what is a probate sale?
 When assets include a home or other real estate, its sale may be mandated in order to: